History of science and technology in Africa: East Africa

 Ethiopians, particularly the Oromo people, were the first to have discovered and recognized the energizing effect of the coffee bean plant.

 Ox-drawn plows seems to have been used in Ethiopia for two millennia, and possibly much longer.
 Linguistic evidences suggests that the Ethiopian plow might be the oldest plow in Africa.

 Teff is believed to have originated in Ethiopia between 4000 and 1000 BCE.
 Genetic evidence points to E. pilosa as the most likely wild ancestor.
 Noog (Guizotia abyssinica) and ensete (E. ventricosum) are two other plants domesticated in Ethiopia.

 Ethiopians used terraced hillside cultivation for erosion prevention and irrigation.
 A 19th century European described Yeha:

+Bantu farmers in East Africa experimented with all available crops and sought to produce as many as possible.